ALLRiPPED/tampo/README.md

-## TAMPO: Theme And Music Plus Overlay v1.20
+## TAMPO: Theme And Music Plus Overlay v1.10
 ## Install Preparations!
 I ran into an issue with this being installed to a fresh vanilla img of RetroPie v4.7.1, it has not generated the nessasary config files<br>
 that this install script is looking for, so make sure you have atleast played one game and installed and set atleast one theme on your retropie.<br>
 And no before you ask, the default theme, Carbon, does not count you have to install atleast a second theme then set it.<br>
 And then the es_settings.cfg will automatically be generated<br>
-plus it would not hurt to run `sudo apt update -y && sudo apt upgrade -y`
+plus it would not hurt to run `sudo apt update -y && sudo apy upgrade -y`
 ## One Line Install
      curl -sSL https://git.io/JDfjg | bash
 or